hiromaily/go-crypto-wallet/README.md

 # go-bitcoin
 Wallet functionalities handling BTC, BCH and so on.
 Currencies would be added step by step.

+## Note
+Drastic refactoring is ongoing

+- any comments should be English, not Japanese
+- apply for domain driven design

 ## Structures
 This is explained for BTC for now.
 There are mainly 3 wallets separately.